 Wehey it’s Pancake Day!
-Okay I know we can all make pancakes any day of the year, but there is just something about this being their special day, kind of the birthday for pancakes that makes it special and makes you want to get out the flour and milk and get going in the kitchen.
+Okay I know we can all make pancakes any day of the year, but there is just something about this being their special day.
+It is kind of like the birthday for pancakes that makes it special and makes you want to get out the flour and milk and get going in the kitchen.
+I got going and made these porridge pancakes for something a wee bit different.

 Here is my recipe from my book Simply Scottish Cakes & Bakes for Porridge Pancakes – come on I am in Scotland and we just have to get the national dish into as many things as possible!